-- Whether the defendant poses a threat to the public.
+- Whether the defendant poses a threat to the public

-- How best to rehabilitate the defendant and deter them from committing another crime.
+- How best to rehabilitate the defendant and deter them from committing another crime

-- A guilty plea: If the defendant pleads guilty the judge will reduce the sentence by up to one third depending on how early the plea was made.
+- A guilty plea – if the defendant pleads guilty the judge will reduce the sentence by up to one third depending on how early the plea was made

-In this instance, the court may decide that a Hospital Order is the appropriate sentence, whereby the offender is detained in a secure Mental Health Hospital for as long as it is deemed necessary for their treatment.
-The issue of “diminished responsibility” is a complex one and raises complex issues of medical evidence and what disposal is appropriate considering all the circumstances of the case.
+In this instance, the court may decide that a hospital order is the appropriate sentence, whereby the offender is detained in a secure mental health facility for as long as is deemed necessary for their rehabilitation.
+The issue of diminished responsibility is a complex one and raises issues of medical evidence and what disposal is appropriate considering all the circumstances of the case.

 Sentencing is always contentious in regards to manslaughter.
 The harm caused by any offence that results in a death is immeasurable and often the public can be quick to anger, especially when courts hand out sentences that are seen as too lenient.

-During a sentencing hearing the prosecution address the court outlining the facts of the case, and are then followed by the defence.
+During a sentencing hearing for manslaughter, the prosecution address the court outlining the facts of the case, then the defence proceed to do the same.
 The defence put forward their mitigation, which seeks to explain the circumstances leading to the commission of the offence in the most favourable light; identifying key elements to what may have contributed to the offence and the pertinent background.

 It is imperative to work with your solicitor throughout the case so you have the best chance of achieving a more favourable outcome, based on the evidence provided.
 Our team of specialist solicitors have the necessary experience to help and guide you through the whole process.